 The US government recognises that New Zealand has a problem with child sex trafficking.

-A study of 150 countries found that legalisation/ full decriminalisation of the sex trade causes an increase in sex trafficking.
+Full decriminalisation of the sex trade leads to an increase in sex trafficking to meet the increased demand.
+This was confirmed by a study of 150 countries, which found that legalisation / full decriminalisation of the sex trade causes an increase in sex trafficking.

 - Sabrinna Valisce’s evidence about her experiences in prostitution in New Zealand before and after the PRA

 - Another woman writes about her experiences in a New Zealand brothel

 - Alice Glass interviews survivors of prostitution, including Chelsea, who was also in a New Zealand brothel.

 - Olivia writes of her experiences of prostitution in New Zealand.

 Full decriminalisation of the sex trade is in clear contradiction to the binding obligations placed on the UK through ratification of the CEDAW and the Palermo Trafficking Protocol human rights treaties.